maxkramer/apartment-bot/README.md

 apartments for you and post them to
 Slack, given a specific set of search criteria.

+NB: It can be somewhat temperamental since a lot of checks are in place to prevent crawlers on these websites.
+Changes will be inevitable.

 ## Installation

 1. Clone this repository